 Earth and Space Standards Key concepts include but are not limited to: 2.E1U1.4 Observe, describe, and predict how wind and water change the shape of the land resulting in a variety of landforms.
 Erosion, physical properties of the land, formation of physical landforms 2.E1U2.5 Develop and use models to represent that water can exist in different states and is found in oceans, glaciers, lakes, rivers, ponds, and the atmosphere (water cycle).
-Refer to standard 2.E1U3.6 Analyze patterns in weather conditions of various regions of the world and design, test, and refine solutions to protect humans from severe weather conditions.
+Refer to standard 2.E1U3.6 Analyze patterns in weather conditions of various regions of the world and design , test , and refine solutions to protect humans from severe weather conditions.
 Refer to standard and concepts first taught in K.E1U1.3 , K.E1U1.4 2.E1U4.7 Construct an argument from evidence regarding positive or negative changes in water and land systems that impact humans and the environment.
-Recycle, reuse, pollution, litter, conserve, resources, composting, examples of use of resources may include farming, mining, logging, forest health 2.E2U1.8 Observe and explain the Sun's position Analyze and interpret data to explain the Earth's position in relation to the Sun at different times during a twenty-four-hour period and changes in the apparent shape of the Moon from one night to another.
-Rotation, revolution, axis, sunrise, sunset, sun is a star
+Recycle, reuse, pollution, litter, conserve, resources, composting, examples of use of resources may include farming, mining, logging, forest health 2.E2U1.8 Analyze and interpret data to explain day and night regarding the Farth's movement and changes in the apparent shape of the Moon from one night to another.
+Rotation, revolution, axis, sunrise, sunset, S un is a star